 New rules come into force for peer-to-peer lenders (such as requirements on adequate explanations and creditworthiness)

 Consumer credit: not-for-profit debt advice bodies with limited permission: transitional period ends:

 For grandfathered not-for-profit debt advice bodies the transitional period for detailed client money rules ends

 Consumer credit: High-cost short-term credit and home-collected credit:

-Once authorised, product sales data (PSD) reporting requirements start
+Once authorised, product sales data (PSD) reporting requirements

 0330 161 1234